html5rocks/updates.html5rocks.com.new/_posts/2014-11-10-Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android.md

 }
 {% endhighlight %}

+Some interesting points in Chrome's implementation:

+*  The `short_name` is preferred over `name` and if provided will be used.
+*  If you don't supply a `start_url` it will use the current page's url.
+*  Chrome will [first look for icons](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/browser/android/shortcut_helper.cc&l=182) that match the density of the display and are sized to [48dp * screen density](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/browser/android/shortcut_helper.cc&l=42)

 ## Telling the browser about your manifest

 Once you have the manifest created and it is hosted on your site all you need to do is add a `link` tag from all your pages that encompass your app as follows.